Signs you might multitask and tips to drive performance as a software developer

 - Applying Pomodoro time management technique by dividing their work into bursts with in-between breaks and refreshment.

-- Software engineers learning to say “No” when someone approaches them with a task they cannot attend to at the moment.
+- Learning to say “No” when someone approaches them with a task they cannot attend to at the moment.

 Overtime, this has proven to bring along long-term well-being, benefits, and values for both our clients and our development team members.